Lipschitz regularity of the invariant measure of random dynamical systems: Introduction

+We examine the action of the transfer operator associated with a class of random dynamical systems.
+We establish appropriate anisotropic spaces by extending a spectral gap from a subshift of finite type to the transfer operator of the skew-product map.
+Following the general approach outlined in \cite{GLu} and \cite{RRR}, we generalize the techniques and apply them to the system under study.
+In essence, we achieve a fixed point of the transfer operator of the skew-product within a specific anisotropic space by lifting to the RDS a known spectral gap from the base system.

+This type of study is often carried out using the Ionescu-Tulcea and Marinescu Theorem by constructing a pair of suitable function spaces—a stronger space and an auxiliary weaker space—such that the action of the Perron-Frobenius operator on the stronger space exhibits a spectral gap (see \cite{Ba}, \cite{L2}, \cite{BG}, \cite{G}, and \cite{V} for introductory texts).
+Commonly, these approaches achieve regularity through compact inclusion arguments.
+However, our approach differs; we obtain regularity by examining the behavior of the transfer operator in the neighbourhood of the constructed fixed point.
+Specifically, we achieve uniqueness and regularity as a result of convergence to the equilibrium and the presence of a spectral gap.

+We use these facts to obtain exponential decay of correlations over Lipschitz observables.
+This approach gives stronger convergence results than \cite{GLu} and open the possibility to obtain stronger statistical statements.
+In the examples, as a simplest case of the main system of this work, some results on hyperbolic iterated functions systems (IFS) are also provided, where we conclude some properties for its invariant measure and obtain limit theorems.

+We apply these results to achieve exponential decay of correlations for Lipschitz observables.
+Moreover, this approach yields stronger convergence results than those in \cite{GLu}(altough for diiferente class of maps) and opens up opportunities for making more robust statistical statements.
+In the examples, as a particular case, we provide results on hyperbolic iterated function systems (IFS), leading to conclusions about the properties of its invariant measure and the derivation of limit theorems.

-\textbf{Plan of the paper.} The paper is structured as follows:
+\textbf{Organization of the article.} The paper is structured as follows:

 \begin{itemize} \item Section \ref{sec1}: we introduce the kind of systems we consider in the paper.
-Essentially, it is system of the type ($F(x,y)=(\sigma(\underline{x}), G(\underline{x},y))$).
+Essentially, it is system of the type $F(x,y)=(\sigma(\underline{x}), G(\underline{x},y))$, where $\sigma$ is the left shift.
 Here and until section \ref{kfdjfkjdfeddere}, where more regularity is required, we do not ask any kind of regularity on $G$ in the horizontal direction (for the functions $\underline{x} \longmapsto G(\underline{x},y)$, $y$ fixed);

 \item Section \ref{sec:spaces}: we introduce the functional spaces used in the paper and discussed in the last paragraph;